 This manual has been revised to provide you with information about changes to the Tru64 UNIX documentation that have been made since the last release of the operating system.
-The Glossary of Common UNIX and General Computer Term, previously included in this manual, is now in the Technical Overview.
+The Glossary of Common UNIX and General Computer Terms is now in the Technical Overview.

-For an overview of the major changes to the Version 5.0A documentation set, see Section 1.2.
+For an overview of the major changes to the Version 4.0G documentation set, see Section 1.2.